stephendeyoung/functional-js-assessment/README.md

 When the tests throw an error in this manner they will report back in the terminal or the browser's console the offending statement and the line on which it occurs.

-In addition, some of the tests do additional checks on the given answer so they did not become too easy.
+In addition, some of the tests do additional checks on the given answer so they are not too easy.

 Please note that these "functional" checks are not comprehensive.